taurus-org/taurus/doc/how_to_release.md

 ### Taurusdemo

 - [ ] Test all of the buttons of the taurusdemo.
 All demos should launch correctly and without raising exceptions
-- [ ] For TaurusLabel, check foreground role, the background role, the prefix, the suffix, etc.
+- [ ] For TaurusLabel, check foreground role, the background role, the prefix, the suffix, the formatter, etc.
 - [ ] For TaurusLabel, use a model with fragment (e.g., `sys/tg_test/1/ampli#magnitude`, `eval:Q('1mm')#unit"`)
 - [ ] For LCD: Test the foreground roles and the background role
 - [ ] For Led: Test the colors, ON color, Off color.